 But back to Colin Hayes.
 There was a quiet stoicism and distaste for display in Hayes’s character that at times might have encouraged the perception that he was aloof or imbued with a sense of his own superiority.
 Nothing could have been further from the truth.
 But Dulcify’s death hit him hard and brought him to the very brink of despair in his professional life.
 In the one calendar year, Hayes had lost his two W. S. Cox Plate winners – So Called having broken down at Sandown the previous February.
 Yet as good as So Called had been, Hayes knew full well that in the gelded son of Decies he had lost the greatest racehorse ever likely to pass through his hands.
 There wouldn’t be another.
 An element of fatalism now began to creep into Hayes’ concept of the business and despite the flow of winners and premierships that 1979 had yielded, a dispiriting gloom enshrouded Lindsay Park during those first weeks of summer.
 Such was the slough of despondency that Hayes closed his Flemington stables, which remained padlocked for almost two months.
 Meanwhile, the stable jockey, Brent Thomson went on a brief holiday in an attempt to rekindle his spirits.

 However, the world of racing is a ceaseless stream.
 One meeting ends and another begins; one season closes and another opens.
 As Colin Hayes celebrated a somewhat subdued Christmas at Lindsay Park, he wistfully looked over his lush paddocks and wondered whether yet another Derby or Cup winner might lay undiscovered out there.
 Much of his focus lingered on an untried two-year-old bay colt for whom he had paid $NZ 18,600 at the New Zealand National Yearling Sales in January of that year.
-Foaled in 1977, he was the younger brother of Dulcify and had been registered as Intentionally.
+Foaled in 1977, he was the younger brother of Dulcify and he had been registered as Intentionally.
 A beautiful mover, Hayes had brought the colt along slowly, just like Dulcify, and was planning to put him into work early in the New Year.

 Perhaps during those days, as the Master of Lindsay Park ruefully reflected on the events of the spring, he entertained visions of another A.J.C.
 Derby triumph at Randwick come the autumn of 1981.
 Racing is a funny game.
 As events transpired, Hayes would indeed win the 1981 A.J.C.
 Derby, but he wouldn’t do it with Dulcify’s kid brother.
 Despite costing five times more than Dulcify, Intentionally failed to withstand a preparation and was soon retired to stand duty as a stallion without ever making his mark on a racecourse.
 No, the bay colt with whom Colin Hayes would win his second A.J.C.
 Derby and also his first Sydney Cup was, at that moment, nowhere near Lindsay Park.
 He was more than 3,000 kilometres away from Angaston, in the stables of another man in the town of Hawera, in the Taranaki region of New Zealand’s North Island.
 Originally bought as a weanling for some $1300, it would require no less than $300,000 and the intervention of Colin Hayes’s richest client to effect a stable transfer.
 However, dear reader, the telling of that story must await its proper turn in the pages of this chronicle.